sunnepazzy123/companyTask/movie-service/README.md

 > a movie App platform.

-## Features
+## API Features

-- Movies (GET and ID of Movie)
-- Favorite (GET and POST)
+- Movies (GET, POST)

 ## Usage

 ### Env Variables

-The .env file is set and ready to be use, the BaseUrl should not be edited.
+The .env file is set and ready to be use, the Base_URL should not be edited.

 ```
 PORT = 8889